Non-smooth stochastic gradient descent using smoothing functions: Finite-sum compositional case

 \subsection{About stochasticity}

 In this subsection, we introduce the specific assumptions and propositions relevant to the finite-sum compositional case, thereby showing that this case can be fitted into the convergence result established in Section~\ref{subsection: convex}.
-Assumption~\ref{assumption: finite-sum: batch} requires that the mini-batch is sampled uniformly at random. \bassumption The mini-batch $B$ is sampled uniformly at random from $\{1,2,\ldots,N\}$, with each index $i$ equally likely to be selected without replacement. \eassumption
+Notice that the sampling rule used here differs from the one in Section~4 because the two problem classes have different structures.
+In Section~4, independent samples are needed to preserve unbiasedness, whereas in the finite-sum case considered here, uniform mini-batch sampling is sufficient to obtain an unbiased stochastic estimator.
+We now state this requirement formally in Assumption~\ref{assumption: finite-sum: batch}. \bassumption The mini-batch $B$ is sampled uniformly at random from $\{1,2,\ldots,N\}$, with each index $i$ equally likely to be selected without replacement. \eassumption

 This standard uniform sampling mechanism is crucial for maintaining the unbiasedness of the stochastic gradient estimates derived from the mini-batch.
 Thus, under Assumption \ref{assumption: finite-sum: batch}, we have the following proposition. \begin{proposition} Under Assumption \ref{assumption: finite-sum: batch}, the smoothing gradient $\gtilde(x,\mu)$ given in~\eqref{eq: finite-sum: gradient compute} serves as an unbiased stochastic estimator of~$\nabla_x \ftilde(x,\mu)$, satisfying